albertoscala/string-matching/README.md

 ![Example 3](https://user-images.githubusercontent.com/31989626/222902379-d5869f86-4b38-4521-acca-aa498bb96dd3.png)

-Otherwise, the node corresponds to some string  *wx* , where *x* is the final character.
+Otherwise, the node corresponds to some string *wx*, where *x* is the final character.
 For example, if we look at the string 'vi', *w* ='v' and *x* ='i'.
-Now follow  *w* 's suffix link and let the node you arrive at be called *n*.
+Now follow *w*'s suffix link and let the node you arrive at be called *n*.

 ![Example 4](https://user-images.githubusercontent.com/31989626/222902401-a85357d3-66d2-4f97-b30d-ee9ba3edaecf.png)

-If this node has an edge for  *x* , then set  *wx* 's suffix link to point at  *nx* .
-Else if *n* is the root node, set  *wx* 's suffix link to point at  *n* .
-Otherwise, follow  *n* 's suffix link, let this node be the new  *n* , and repeat.
+If this node has an edge for *x*, then set *wx* 's suffix link to point at *nx*.
+Else if *n* is the root node, set  *wx*'s suffix link to point at *n*.
+Otherwise, follow *n*'s suffix link, let this node be the new *n*, and repeat.
 In this case, the node for *n* does not have an edge for 'i'.
-Here's another example adding in the suffix link for 'vinc', where  *w* ='vin' and  *x* ='c':
+Here's another example adding in the suffix link for 'vinc', where *w*='vin' and *x*='c':

 ![Example 5](https://user-images.githubusercontent.com/31989626/222902414-88d59816-4c38-4337-ad4c-a47dca47cb3d.png)

 ### Code implementation

-Before going to implement the failure links we have to add a new field in our Trie node struct a link to another Trie node that we will call failure so now our struct should look like this
+ Before proceeding with the implementation of failure links, we need to introduce a new field in our Trie node struct: a link to another Trie node that we will refer to as "failure."
+As a result, our struct should be updated to include this additional field.
+Here is the modified struct representation:

 ```c
 struct TrieNode {